sencer/gnuplot.vim/README.markdown

 This fork also sets `commentstring` for the gnuplot.

 This is a simple plugin, just sends the lines to Gnuplot as is.
-This has some shortcomings, for example: Assume you have a line like `set label "x" at 0, 0` that is already plotted.
-If you change this line to `set label "x" at 1, 1` and re-send to Gnuplot, it will not change the label but add a new label just like it would do in a Gnuplot session.
-To avoid this kind of behavior I suggest always giving and id to labels, arrows and objects (e.g. `set label 1 "x" at 1, 1`).
+This has some shortcomings, for example: Assume you have  `set label "x" at 0, 0` line, that is already plotted.
+If you change this line to `set label "x" at 1, 1` and re-send to Gnuplot, it will not update the label position but add a new label --just like it would do in a Gnuplot session.
+To avoid this kind of behavior I suggest always giving an id to labels, arrows and objects (e.g. `set label 1 "x" at 1, 1`).

 How to Install
 ==============